-Randy is professor at Western Illinois University, hornist of the Camerata Woodwind Quintet and LaMoine Brass Quintet, host of the annual Western Illinois Horn Festival, and has taught on the summer horn faculty at the Interlochen Center for the Arts for over two decades.
-He has performed at regional and international symposiums.
+Randy has benn the horn professor at Western Illinois University since 1997, hornist of the Camerata Woodwind Quintet and LaMoine Brass Quintet, and host of the annual Western Illinois Horn Festival and annual BrassFest.
+He has participated in regional and international symposiums.
 His compositions, including Quartet for Four Horns in memory of Philip Farkas, are often heard on concerts and in recordings.
 He has produced an instructional DVD, How to Stop a Horn.
 He performs and records, including works of contemporary composers.
 Performance credits include broadcasts over Peach State Public Radio during 12 years as principal horn of the Columbus (Georgia) Symphony Orchestra and recording as a member of the Clarion Wind Symphony.

 Randy has served on the IHS Advisory Council (1984-1990), as Secretary-Treasurer (1986-1987), President (1987–1990), Music Review Editor for The Horn Call (1981-1990), and Composition Contest Coordinator since 2013.
 He received the Punto Award in 2009 and was elected an IHS Honorary Member in 2016.